x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-message-approval-exchange-2013-help.md

 ## How the approval process works

-When someone sends a message to a person or group that requires approval, if they're using Outlook Web Access, they're notified that their message might be delayed.
+When someone sends a message to a person or group that requires approval, if they're using Outlook Web App, they're notified that their message might be delayed.

 ![Message showing message approval notification](images/TA_Mod_Sender_Notification.png)